Our goal is to provide a high-quality review experience for our authors with fast turnaround times and quality reports.

-- If we take over 120 days to make a decision we will refund your submission fee in full.
+If we take longer than 120 days to send your decision, we will refund your submission fee.
 We do this to show that we take turnaround times seriously.
-The journal’s editors seek to create the shortest possible submission-decision cycle that also allows for the production of quality reviews and decisions.
-Please keep in mind that, if you paid the $300 nonmember fee, you will receive back $240 as your refund; the $60 is not refunded and instead gives you a one-year membership to the Society for Financial Studies.
+Our editors seek to create the shortest possible submission-decision cycle that also allows for the production of quality reviews and decisions.
+Please note: If you paid the $300 nonmember fee, you will receive the standard $240 member fee refund; the $60 is not refunded and instead gives you a one-year SFS membership.

-- If you believe that a negative referee’s report has lead to the rejection of your paper and that errors within the report lead to the decision, we will listen to you.
-The RFS has a formal appeals process and you should avail yourself of it when you think it is warranted.
-Please do not abuse it!
-Keep in mind that while we will take your appeal seriously, in the end we may still decline to publish your paper.
+If you believe that errors within a referee’s report lead to the rejection of your paper, we will listen to you via the formal process.
+Keep in mind that while we will take your appeal seriously, we may still decline to publish your paper.

 The editors will occasionally invite authors to submit papers that are potentially attractive to the journal.
 The submission fee for an invited paper is waived for the first round; subsequent rounds require the submission fee unless the editor specifies otherwise.
 Please note: An invitation to submit is not a guarantee that the journal will publish your paper.